ItMeMarg/MS1-elhammer/README.md

 *  Portfolio modal image size - when selected, the pop-up is a bit too large and awkwardly positioned, leading to bad UX.
 With further JavaScript knowledge, this will be properly addressed to have a smaller and more centered pop-up.
 * Portfolio page footer and nav sizes smaller than other pages - after adding the modal and JavaScript script, the aforementioned elements shrunk in size.
 I tried changing these elements' sizes to % rather than rem, but did not have success.

 ##  Deployment
-This project was created on and can be run on GitHub Pages.
+This project was deployed with GitHub Pages, allowing for any changes made to the master branch to publish easily to the website.

 ##  Credits
 ### Content
 All textual content was written by me.

 Code snippits taken from elsewhere are credited within the code and are below: